SIG Sauer SIG516: SIG716

-The SIG716 is battle rifle variant, which is based on the same design, but is chambered for the larger 7.62x51mm NATO round and uses SR-25 pattern magazines.
+The SIG716 is a battle rifle variant, which is based on the same design, but is chambered for the larger 7.62x51mm NATO round and uses SR-25 pattern magazines.

 SIG716 G2

 The SIG716 G2 (Generation 2) variant features a short-stroke pushrod gas system.
 This operating system reduces carbon fouling, excessive heat and unburned powder in the action, ensuring further improved reliability and function.
 The G2 Patrol model is chambered in 7.62×51mm NATO, while the G2 DMR model is chambered in 6.5mm Creedmoor.

 SIG 716i

-The 716i (impingement) variant features a direct impingement gas system instead of short-stroke pushrod gas system.
-This operating system has helped Sig Sauer to bring down the cost of manufacturing and pushing more sales of 716i, while improving weight reduction.
+The 716i (impingement) variant features a gas-operated, rotating bolt (internal piston) system instead of short-stroke pushrod gas system.
+This Stoner bolt and carrier piston operating system has helped SIG Sauer to bring down the cost of manufacturing and pushing more sales of 716i, whilst also achieving a weight reduction.
 The 716i is chambered in 7.62×51mm NATO.
 Sig Sauer appears to have discontinued SIG716 and SIG716 G2 models, since the company stopped displaying these products in their website, while they continue to sell magazines and spare parts in their online store.
 The 716i has been recognized as the best AR-10 rifle for the year 2020, by readers' choice voting of Ballistic magazine.